DomainDrivenArchitecture/c4k-taiga/README.md

 ## Status

-WIP.
-We are currently testing the ins and outs of our configuration.
+Ready for production.
+We are about to migrate to taiga on our own servers.

 ## Try out